 To check the progress of your project you can use it.
 To do this, use the following command:

 cd idroot php artisan serve

 Again, serve the project:

-You know Laravel is works on port 8000 so we need to allow connection on that port by adding it in firewall:
+You know Laravel is working on port 8000 so we need to allow connection on that port by adding it to the firewall: